Pairing Red Bordeaux Wines with Food

 Below, we’ll discuss which food pairings are best for Bordeaux red wines depending on what regional style you’re drinking.
 Note that while these food pairings may be somewhat specific, casual drinkers will find success with these food pairings regardless of what specific Bordeaux they’re drinking.
 If you’re not sure what side of the Garonne River your Bordeaux is from, no worries.
 We’ll break down food pairings by food style as well.

 Think meat.
-Yes, you can pair Bordeaux with other kinds of food, but you’ll be maximizing flavor the most if you cook a meat-based dish.
+Yes, you can pair Bordeaux with other kinds of food, but you’ll be maximizing flavor the most if you’re eating a meat-based dish.

 Separately, if your Bordeaux is from the Left Bank, it’s going to be Cabernet Sauvignon dominant.
 Thus, it will typically contain more rugged tannins, red fruit, and earth.
 Left Bank Bordeaux red blends pair nicely with heavy, fattier, saltier, and spicier steaks and lamb.
 Right Bank Bordeaux (think Merlot) pair nicely with leaner or more savory meats, like pork or duck.